md-experiments/sentiment-imdb/README.md

 sa=SentimentAnalyser(
 	vectorizer='TfIdf', # Specify TfIdf or BoW
 	classfier='logistic',  # Specify logistic or GBM
-	data_size=-1, # Specify explicit number of entries from the Imdb data to use for training (irrelevant for .predict) persist=False, # If model train is called, new trained model will be persisted cold_start=False, # .predict retrains model on the spot verbose=0) # Levels of verbosity
+	data_size=-1, # Specify explicit number of entries from data used for training
+	# (irrelevant for .predict). -1 means use all data

+	persist=False, # If model train is called, new trained model will be persisted cold_start=False, # .predict retrains model on the spot verbose=0) # Levels of verbosity